json420/degu/doc/degu.client.rst

 ...     def connect(self, bodies=None):
 ...         conn = self.client.connect(bodies=bodies)
 ...         return MyConnection(conn)
 ...

+(Note that such a wrapper is completely abstracted from how its *client* argument was constructed.
+The *client* could be a :class:`Client`, an :class:`SSLClient`, or any other object providing the needed API.)

-Your high-level connection class should take the "raw" connection object as its first argument, should implement equivalents to :attr:`Connection.closed` and :meth:`Connection.close()`, and should otherwise implement your domain-specific API, for example:
+Your connection wrapper should take the raw connection object as its first argument, and should implement an equivalent to :attr:`Connection.closed` and :meth:`Connection.close()`:

 >>> class MyConnection:
 ...     def __init__(self, conn):